7 Best OTC Hearing Aids of 2026

 - 16-band, 8-channel processing provides the highest frequency resolution in this roundup for cleaner high-frequency detail

-- Extended-life charging case provides up to 14 full recharges — approximately 2 weeks of charging without a power outlet
+- Extended-life charging case provides up to 14 full recharges — approximately two weeks of charging without a power outlet

 - Lifetime customer support from licensed hearing professionals included with purchase, plus a 45-day return window